 Extinction Rebellion Chicago

 Some, like the origami boat project, build narrative over time.
 In this case, I designed the boats to be folded by youth and other participants during our Oct 7th Regenerative Culture Fair—an un-permitted gathering of hundreds in Daley Plaza.
-The formed a 'flotilla' around a 10 foot origami boat—echoing the boats which have showed up at XR blockades worldwide.
+The paper boats formed a 'flotilla' around a 10 foot origami boat—echoing the boats which have showed up at XR blockades worldwide.
 Each paper boat was written on by its maker in response to a prompt from Great Thunberg's fall 2019 speech to the United Nations.

 The responses will then inform streamers and banners used in further actions which continue the theme—and will eventually be folded flat and delivered to City Council, asking they listen to the voices of their city's people and declare a climate emergency.

 • Hear me speak about XR alongside activists from Sunrise Movement and Youth Climate Strike on NPR when we were guests on WBEZ's Worldview

 • Read |www.nytimes.com/2019/10/28/opinion/exti?|an Op-Ed in the NYT on the Extinction Rebellion movement

 • Join us in Chicago at xrchicago.org or @xrchicago on Instagram, reach out you your local group or start your own!